manuelstofer/node-trickle/README.md

 	}, 3000);
 });

-// 'more drops' is printed right after 'resume' (without waiting) trickle.trickle(function () {
+// 'more drops' is printed right after 'resume' without waiting,
+// because the last task 'pause' was 3 secs ago trickle.trickle(function () {
 	console.log('more drops');
 });